Research design for NCA

 How can I do a necessity experiment?

 In an experiment the condition (X) is manipulated and the effect on the outcome (Y) is observed.
-In the regular sufficiency experiment cases without the outcome are selected and the condition is added to observe whether the outcome appears (“Gain of function experiment”).
-In the necessity experiment cases with the outcome are selected and the condition is eliminated to observe whether the outcome disappears (“Loss of function experiment”).
+In the regular sufficiency experiment cases without (or with a low level of) the outcome are selected and the condition is added (or increased) to observe whether the outcome appears (“Gain of function experiment”) by looking at the average effect compared to a control group where the manipulation was not done.
+In the necessity experiment cases with (or with a high level of) the outcome are selected and the condition is eliminated (or reduced) to observe whether the outcome disappears (“Loss of function experiment”) by looking at the maximum effect compared to a control group where the manipulation was not done.

 How can I do an (large N) observational study with NCA?